 "Letter of Credit" means an irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

-"Material Adverse Change" means (i) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or (ii) with respect to Customer, Customer's Guarantor shall have any of the following occurring at any time (a) the ratio of its Funded Debt to its Net Worth is greater than 1 to 1; or (b) that ratio of its EBITDA to Interest Expense is more than 4 to 1; or (c) its Net Worth falls below $750,000,000.
+"Material Adverse Change" means (i) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or (ii) with respect to Customer, Customer shall have any of the following occurring at any time (a) the ratio of its Funded Debt to its Net Worth is greater than 1 to 1; or (b) that ratio of its EBITDA to Interest Expense is more than 4 to 1; or (c) its Net Worth falls below $750,000,000.

 "MaxDQ" means the maximum quantity of Gas that Seller is required to Schedule per Gas Day pursuant to a Transaction, if applicable.